SAP-samples/teched2022-AD180/README.md

-# AD180 - Visually Build a Full-Stack Application with SAP SAP Build Apps
+# AD180 - Visually Build a Full-Stack Application with SAP Build Apps

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called AD180 - Visually Build a Full-Stack Application with SAP SAP Build Apps.
+This repository contains the material for the SAP TechEd 2022 session called AD180 - Visually Build a Full-Stack Application with SAP Build Apps.

 ## Overview

-This session introduces attendees to SAP SAP Build Apps to create full-stack development capabilities to the next generation of citizen development: visual cloud functions.
+This session introduces attendees to SAP Build Apps to create full-stack development capabilities to the next generation of citizen development: visual cloud functions.
 Explore the new back-end service that allows users to visually build fully functional applications in one intuitive, no-code environment, with cloud-hosted data models.
 We'll also take a first look into serverless business logic, and more.

 ## Requirements